ytsruh/mytils/README.md

 # My Utils

-A collection of CLI utilities.
+A collection of CLI utilities built using Go.

-## Packages
+## Packages / Commands

-### License
+### License (license)

-A CLI tool to help a developer quickly add a license to their project.
-Built using Go.
+Quickly add a license to their project by following a simple prompt.

-### Cheat Sheet
+### Tmux (tmux)

+A cheat sheet of commands for Tmux.